ibm-cloud-architecture/icp-backup/docs/registry.md

 tar xvzf /tmp/icp_dr.tar.gz
 ```

-Now run the following command to recycle the image manager Pod:
+Next, run the following command to recycle the image manager Pod:

 ```
 kubectl delete pod image-manager-0 -n kube-system
 ```

-Now if you re-open the URL `https://$MASTER_ID:8443/console/images`, you should see the images restored.
+If you re-open the URL `https://$MASTER_ID:8443/console/images`, you should see the images restored.